-Spider plants are common indoor plants and can last generations.
+Spider plants are common indoor plants that can last generations.
 Their unfussy nature and lively “spiderettes” make an appealing and easy to grow houseplant.
-Spider plant problems are rare but are usually attributed to too much or too little moisture, excess fertilizer and occasionally insect pests can interfere with plant health.
+Spider plant problems are rare but are usually attributed to too much or too little moisture, excess fertilizer, and occasionally insect pests can interfere with plant health.
 Treating plants with dark leaf tips starts with identifying the cause and then correcting any bad cultivation practices.

 Spider Plant Leaves Turning Black

 Spider plants are graceful foliage plants.
 They are from tropical and southern Africa and cannot tolerate freezing temperatures.
 In warm climates, they are sometimes grown outdoors but in most regions they are grown as houseplants.
-The plants thrive in almost any light, soil type and temperature provided there are no freezes.
+The plants thrive in almost any light, soil type, and temperature provided there are no freezes.
 Therefore, when a spider plant has black tips, water may be the most influencing factor.

 One of the most common issues with spider plants is water stress.
 This can mean too much or too little moisture.
 Plants should not be standing in a saucer of water and they need high enough humidity to avoid leaf tip burn.

 Overwatering is a cause of spider plant leaves turning black or dark brown.
 The soil should dry out slightly between irrigations.
-And to add more fuel to the fire, spider plants should not be allowed to dry out completely.
+To add more fuel to the fire, spider plants should not be allowed to dry out completely.
 If there isn’t enough moisture, the foliage will start to discolor, first at the tips.

 Often, the cause is due to situating the plant by a furnace or because it needs to be repotted.
 Root bound plants cannot uptake moisture effectively but simply moving the plant to a larger container often increases moisture absorption.